codelucas/newspaper/docs/user_guide/advanced.rst

     >>> print(slate_paper.articles[10].html)
     u'<html> ...'

-Keeping Html of main body article
+Keeping HTML of main body article
 ---------------------------------

-Keeping the html of just an article's body text is helpbut because it allows you to retain some of the semantic information in the html.
-Also it will help if you end up displaying the extracted article somehow.
+Keeping the HTML of just an article's body text is helpful because it allows you to retain some of the semantic information in the HTML.
+It will also help if you end up displaying the extracted article somehow.

 Here is how to do so: